SoftUni-Internal/interactive-content/EN/02-Functions/00-Lesson-Intoduction.md

 **1. What is a Function?**

-- What is it means?
+- Meaning of the term "function" in JavaScript

 **2. Declaring and Invoking Functions**

-- syntax and usage
+- Syntax and usage

 **3. Nested Functions**

-- write a function inside another function
+- The concept of placing functions inside other functions

 **4. Value and Reference Types**

-- differences and similarities
+- Differences and similarities between the two

 **5. Arrow Functions**

-- syntax and usage
+- Syntax and usage

 **6. Naming and Best Practices**

-- how to name, write and use functions
+- Naming, creating and the use of functions
 [/slide]